Shaik-Nayeem/Twitter-UserInterface/README.md

 - Used redux for populating data in react components.
 - Filter based on the text entered(Get the updated list based on search)
-- Saving Data in local storage
+- Saving Data in local storage.

 ## Deployment
 - Using AWS (s3 static web hosting)